 - These dependencies are also partially correlated with each other, e.g. the influence of the pulse duration changes according to the wavelength.
-In the 2013 standard revision the influence of the spot size for thermal retinal damage will change according to the pulse duration (this dependency is a result of our research work).
+Since the 2013 standard revision, the impact of the spot size for thermal retinal damage depends on the pulse duration (this dependency is a result of our research work).

-- Scanned exposure of the retina can result from scanned sources – in such cases the standard cannot provide any satisfactory evaluation methods at present.
+- Scanned exposure of the retina can result from scanned sources – in such cases the standard cannot provide a satisfactory evaluation method at present.

 - Sources can be ”combined“, e.g. several wavelengths or laser sources combined with LEDs.
 The corresponding bio-effects have to be taken into consideration for a risk analysis.